boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 In my case the cost would be free as I used "free compute" left over from searchcode.
 Not everyone has compute lying around however.
 So lets assume I need to get a server to do this.

-It could be done for 73€ using the cheapest new dedicated server from Hetzner https://www.hetzner.com/dedicated-rootserver However that cost includes a new server setup fee.
-If you are willing to wait a little and poke around on their auction house https://www.hetzner.com/sb you can find much cheaper servers with no setup fee at all.
-For example at time of writing I found the below machine which would be perfect for this and is 25.21€ a month with no setup fee.
+It could be done for €73 using the cheapest new dedicated server from Hetzner https://www.hetzner.com/dedicated-rootserver However that cost includes a new server setup fee.
+If you are willing to wait and poke around on their auction house https://www.hetzner.com/sb you can find much cheaper servers with no setup fee at all.
+At time of writing I found the below machine which would be perfect for this project and is €25.21 a month with no setup fee.

 ![hetzner server](/static/an-informal-survey/hetzner.png#center)